apache/allura-site/_src/content/2015-updated-icons.md

 ![Nav bar screenshot]({filename}/images/2015-updated-icons-nav.png)

-Second, and even more exciting, is the use of Font Awesome icons throught Allura.
+Second, and even more exciting, is the use of Font Awesome icons throughout Allura.
 They replace a small custom icon set that had limited choices and was fixed-size.
 Font Awesome has lots of choices and looks great on high resolution
 screens: